nathanialf/syndicate/README.md

 ## Usage

-1. **Adding Feeds**: Tap the + button to add RSS feeds by URL or import from OPML files
+1. **Adding Feeds**: Tap the + button to add RSS feeds by URL or import from OPML files (with confirmation notifications)
 2. **Feed Organization**: Swipe feeds to delete or organize into custom groups
 3. **Group Management**: Create, edit, and delete feed groups for better organization
 4. **OPML Import**: Import feed subscriptions with intelligent duplicate detection